 With the market now pricing in rate cuts back to zero, any disappointment or fear of not hitting zero will cause the market to “unprice” some of its recent gains.
 Or maybe the market now focuses on other pending financial disasters such as Duetsche Bank, the global industrial recession, the US corporate earnings recession, etc.

-Anyway, both your equity funds AND bond funds can pullback at the same time when it is factoring future central bank actions.
-And today it appears both asset classes may want to pull back on lowered free money expectations, or at least slower free money from the Fed.
-(Free money = interest rates below inflation or QE)
+Anyway, both your equity funds AND bond funds can move in the same direction at the same time when it is factoring future central bank actions.
+And today (18 July) it appears both asset classes may want to pull back on lowered free money expectations, or at least slower free money from the Fed.
+(Free money = interest rates below inflation or QE).

 What is setting the price today